Brunomaio/Item-list/README.md

 \*\* The items aren't really deleted, but instead set as inactive and thus won't render.
 I opted to do this because I hoard data... force of habit.

+Roadmap:

+- Move items around by drag & dropping

 ---

 Known bugs:

-- Event listener to set item as completed don't work
+- Event listener to set item as completed also set the delete icon as completed
-- If 2 list items have the same name, clicking on one affects the other